-The Company has an incentive compensation plan covering a maximum of 3.5 million shares of common stock that allows the Company to grant stock options, restricted stock awards and stock appreciation rights to employees and directors.
+The Company has an incentive compensation plan covering a maximum of 3.5 million shares of common stock that allows the Company to grant stock options, restricted stock awards and restricted stock units, or collectively restricted stock, and stock appreciation rights to employees and directors.
 Effective January 1, 2006, the Company adopted FAS 123R, using the modified prospective method.
-Prior to the adoption of FAS 123R, the Company accounted for stock option grants in accordance with APB Opinion No. 25, "Accounting for Stock Issued to Employees," using the intrinsic value method, and accordingly, no compensation expense was recorded for stock option grants.
+Prior to the adoption of FAS 123R, the Company accounted for stock option grants in accordance with APB 25, using the intrinsic value method, and accordingly, no compensation expense was recorded for stock option grants for periods prior to 2006.